When Will There Be Good News?: Plot

 Reggie discovers that Joanna and her baby have disappeared; Joanna’s husband tells Reggie that she has gone to visit an ailing aunt, but Reggie does not believe him.
 Reggie witnessed two men threatening Joanna.
 After struggling with a brief amnesia that led him to think he might be Andrew Decker, Jackson recovers from his injuries.
 Two men who might be connected to her brother assault Reggie in her house.
 When Reggie takes her fears about Joanna to Louise, asking for police intervention, Louise sees the bruises and is suspicious.
 Louise discovers that Jackson was on the train and goes to visit him; he reveals he is still very much in love with her.

 Reggie has grown to like Jackson, finding in him a similar world-view and childhood experience.
 When Louise refuses to get the police involved based on her vague worry, she asks Jackson to look for Joanna.
 Jackson reluctantly agrees.
 They go to Joanna’s house and seeing the two men Reggie saw threatening her, follow them.
 They come to a house just as Joanna emerges with her baby, covered in blood.
 Joanna was, in fact, kidnapped by men her husband owes money to.
 She escapes her captors by violently stabbing them with a pen and a knife; when Jackson arrives on the scene she asks him to burn down the house, which he does so she will not be charged with murder.

 Jackson discovers that Andrew Decker ended up with all of his possessions just as he has Decker’s.
 Decker is a tormented man; he goes to Jackson’s apartment and kills himself.

 Joanna tells the police she cannot remember any details about her kidnapping; she discovers that her husband has been conning her, cleaning out their bank accounts; however the house is in her name, so she still has that.

 The story leaps forward a few months into the future.
 Joanna’s husband has been arrested.
 Reggie has inherited money and moves in with her to help her cope with the fallout from her husband’s crimes and the divorce as well as to take care of the baby.
-Jackson reveals that thirty years before, he was the man who found Joanna running in the fields and saved her.
+Jackson reveals that thirty years before, he was the man who found Joanna hiding in the fields and saved her.

 Hearing about Decker’s suicide, Jackson discovers that Joanna had visited Decker in prison a month before his release.
 He wonders if Joanna persuaded him to kill himself, and if it matters considering what the man did to her.